-May 6, 2019
+May 6, 2021

-One of the biggest problems with asthma right now is education, both for people that suffer with asthma and those that don’t.
+One of the biggest problems with asthma is education, both for people that suffer from asthma and those that don’t.
 Many asthma sufferers are given basic instructions on controlling or preventing asthma flares like “avoid triggers” and “use inhalers in case of emergency”, but these sufferers aren’t really taught specific steps to control their symptoms.
 A study in 2008 found that only half of people that suffer from asthma reported being taught how to properly avoid triggers.
 Our goal with this blog is to help you learn how to actually avoid causes of asthma attacks and limit the amount that they affect you or your child’s health.

 You’ve probably already heard of many of the ways to prevent or reduce your asthma triggers.
-For example, change your sheets, replace your air filters, clean out mold, etc. Asthma sufferers get told this so often that many times it falls on deaf ears and the specifics start to get tuned out.
+For example, change your sheets, replace your air filters, clean out the mold, etc. Asthma sufferers get told this so often that many times it falls on deaf ears and the specifics start to get tuned out.
 So maybe you start changing your air filters every two months rather than every three, but is that enough?
-The first step is identifying what actually triggers your asthma so that you can attempt to avoid or limit exposure to these things.
+The first step is identifying what actually triggers and causes your asthma so that you can attempt to avoid or limit exposure to these things.

 Some of the more common triggers for asthma include irritants and allergens.
 Irritants include:

-- Perfumes, colognes, scented lotions or soaps
+• Perfumes, colognes, scented lotions, or soaps

-- Cleaning products
+• Cleaning products

-- Tobacco smoke
+• Tobacco smoke

-- Vapor from e-cigarettes
+• Vapor from e-cigarettes

-- Smoke from other sources like burning wood or burnt food
+• Smoke from other sources like burning wood or burnt food

 Common allergen triggers include:

-- Dust mites
+• Dust mites

-- Animal dander such as cats or dogs
+• Animal dander such as cats or dogs

 Do you have pets?
 Do you have allergies or breathing conditions such as asthma?
 Since you made it this far, I’m going to consider this one a yes!
 Do you live in a dusty environment or has there been construction near your home?
 These are all things that can contribute to your allergies and asthma.

-For people with allergies or asthma, it is generally recommend to change them every three to four weeks.
+- Make sure that you are changing your air conditioner filters frequently.
+For people with allergies or asthma, it is generally recommended to change them every three to four weeks.
 The filter is what catches and traps the particles from the air before they can get to the vents and be blown back out into your home.

 - Watch for water leaks and repair them ASAP to prevent mold.